 “That’s the dou…” He shakes his head.
 “That’s Edward!”
 I turn and look at the screen again.

 “That’s not David!”
 I exclaim.

 “I’m telling you that is David.
-Take off that phony ass beard and dye that hair brown… that’s David.”
-Allen said definitely.
+Take off that phony ass beard and dye that hair brown… that’s David,” Allen says definitely.

-“How you can you be so sure?”
+“How can you be so sure?”
 I ask.
-Allen puts his hands on his hips and shifted his weight to one leg.
+Allen puts his hands on his hips and shifts his weight to one leg.

-“I’m a gay man—and that is Edward David.”
-He responded.
-Crab spun around and looked at Allen.
+“I’m a gay man—and that is Edward David,” he responds.
+Crab spins around and looks at Allen.

-“Seriously.”
-Allen answered.
+“Seriously,” Allen answers.
 “He’s an asshole, but he’s a hot asshole.”